acolytec3/nanobitcoin-go/README.md

 * Create methods to add transactions to a block
 * Port brute-force transaction validation from Nanobitcoin
 * Define PoA consensus algorithm - to replace proof of work cuz even Go isn't fast enough for that nonsense
-* Make the note actually produce blocks on some regular basis
+* Make the node actually produce blocks on some regular basis
 * Integrate a database (maybe [bbolt](https://github.com/etcd-io/bbolt)) to store the blocks
 * Add routes that match [Nanobitcoin-Blockchain-Explorer](https://github.com/acolytec3/blockchain-explorer)
 * Accept transactions from [Nanobitcoin-Blockchain-Explorer](https://github.com/acolytec3/blockchain-explorer)